Aglaia Papa: Life

 After the death of her sister Katina she arranged for publication of Katina's novel "In a girls' high school" and a collection of Katina's poems.

 Aglaia Papa died in Piraeus in 1984.

 Work

 Papa was a prolific artist whose work was well received by contemporary critics.

 She held several solo exhibitions, and she participated in group exhibitions including the Venice Biennale (1934 and 1936) and Alexandria (1957).

 Her earlier work was mainly landscapes and portraits.
 Later she produced purely abstract compositions.
+Her Self-Portrait (1932) is on display at the National Gallery in Athens.

 23 of her paintings are held by the Municipal Gallery of Corfu.

 The Municipal Art Gallery of Ioannina also holds some of her work.